jaysylvester/citizen/README.md

   <tr>
     <th><code>app.controllers</code></th>
     <td>
-      Contains controllers from your supplied patterns, which you can use instead of `require`
+      Contains controllers from your supplied patterns, which you can use instead of <code>require</code>
     </td>
   </tr>
   <tr>
     <th><code>app.models</code></th>
     <td>
-       Contains models from your supplied patterns, which you can use instead of `require`
+       Contains models from your supplied patterns, which you can use instead of <code>require</code>
     </td>
   </tr>
   <tr>